 Beginning of the Political Career

 Emergency declared in India during 1975:

-During Emergency which was declared on 26 June 1975 by then Prime minister Indira Gandhi, Modi was leading the All India student wing of the RSS.
-He was forced to underground in Gujarat for avoiding his arrest.
-He wrote a book 'The Struggles Of Gujarat' in the Gujarati language during the emergency period.
+During Emergency which was declared on 26 June 1975 by then prime minister Indira Gandhi, Modi was leading the All India student wing of the RSS.
+He was forced to underground in Gujarat to avoid his arrest.
+He wrote a book 'The Struggles of Gujarat' in the Gujarati language during the emergency period.
 He was holding demonstrations against the government and was printing pamphlets opposing the government and was distributing the same in Delhi.

 Promoted as BJP general secretary in May 1998:

 Modi was assigned by the RSS to BJP in 1985.
 Modi was elected as organizing secretary of the party's Gujarat unit in 1988, making an entry into electoral politics.
 As a party secretary, his contribution was recognized as responsible for the BJP victory in 1995 state assembly elections.
 In November, he was elected as BJP national secretary and transferred to Delhi to take up the responsibility of the party activities.
 His electoral strategy in many occasions has proved beneficial for BJP to win a majority in elections.
 Modi was promoted as BJP general secretary of the party in May 1998.